efe Consultants

 Regulate voltage levels of the transformer by either adding or removing turns from the secondary winding, thus, maintaining the desired voltage at varying loads.
 Problems associated with LTCs include misalignment of contacts, poor design of the contacts, high loading and component failures, which include failures of springs, bearings, shafts & drive mechanisms.
 Excessive wearing can cause contact failure

-Copyright © 2018 efe Consultants Pte Ltd | Privacy Policy
+Copyright © 2018 - 2026 efe Consultants Pte Ltd. All rights reserved.

 Powered by